-The President then proceeded to impress upon his listeners the importance of an early agreement with the Creeks.377 He returned two days later for further consultation.378 Congress responded the following summer by enacting the Indian Intercourse Act.
+The President then proceeded to impress upon his listeners the importance of an early agreement with the Creeks.
+377 He returned two days later for further consultation.
+Congress responded the following summer by enacting the Indian Intercourse Act.

 Hence, the first three sections of the Act were designed to fulfill the promise of the United States to regulate trade for the benefit of the Indians.
-Section 4 was, by its terms, designed to effectuate Indian treaties.379 Section 5-the substantive criminal provision-loosely tracked the language in another provision of the Hopewell pacts, which required that United States citizens who committed crimes in Indian country be tried and punished as if they had committed those crimes against fellow citizens.380 Provisions in treaties that defined and provided for punishment of crimes were well precedented.381
+Section 4 was, by its terms, designed to effectuate Indian treaties.
+Section 5-the substantive criminal provision-loosely tracked the language in another provision of the Hopewell pacts, which required that United States citizens who committed crimes in Indian country be tried and punished as if they had committed those crimes against fellow citizens.
+Provisions in treaties that defined and provided for punishment of crimes were well precedented.

 The trade and criminal portions of the Indian Intercourse Act applied to all Native Americans, not merely the Hopewell tribes.
 But that was because none of the treaties limited their primary benefits to members of the signatory tribes.
-The trade provisions in the treaties referred generally to "the Indians," and the criminal sections referred to "any Indian."
-Further, the broad statutory language was appropriate be-
+The trade provisions in the treaties referred generally to "the Indians," 382 and the criminal sections referred to "any Indian."383 Further, the broad statutory language was appropriate be-

 - 376. Id. at 67 (emphasis added).

 - 377. Id.

 - 378. Id. at 69-70.
-379. See supra not
+379.

-- 379. See supra note 362 and accompanying text.

-380. For example, the 1786 Treaty With the Choctaw provide - 380.
-For example, the 1786 Treaty With the Choctaw provided:
+- See supra note 362 and accompanying text.
+380. For example, the 1786 Treaty With the Choctaw provided: